kungfoome/argocd-addons/README.md

 - argocd cli
 - k3d cli

+# Architecture

+For these exercises, we will deploy a control-plane architecture.
+This means that we will only have 1 ArgoCD instance stood up and it will managed multiple clusters.
+You can deploy each exercise in the same manner if using an ArgoCD instance for each cluster.
+The only difference would be that the destination can be set to in-cluster.
+In some examples, this actually could make deployment easier.

+We will be deploying everything into one ArgoCD instance and then it will deploy the add-ons to the correct clusters.
+For this reason, it is best to go through the exercise as is and then you can experiment and add different clusters if you would like afterwards.

+# Introduction

 # Start DIND Container

+To start, fork this repo and clone it to your computer.
+Open a terminal and make sure you cd to the cloned repo in the root directory.
+This will ensure that scripts gets attached and you can run the necassary commands.

 To make the overall changes universal, I decided to have a docker container connect to the docker socket.
 This way we can run linux commands, even if you are running windows.